Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 to avoid long delays, high token costs and the need for users to repeatedly code review incorrect solutions.
-It's also worth noting that aider currently does not use RAG, vector search, tools or give the LLM access to execute code or run web searches.
+It's also worth noting that aider currently does not use RAG, vector search, tools or give the LLM access to search the web or unilaterally execute code.

 Aider is first and foremost an interactive tool for engineers to get real work done in real code bases using a chat interface.